 D. Qualification Data: For firms and persons specified in "Quality Assurance" Article to demonstrate their capabilities and experience.
 Include lists of completed projects with project names and addresses, names and addresses of architects and owners, and other information specified.

-E. Closeout Submittals: Upon completion of the Work, submit the following;
+E. Closeout Submittals: Upon completion of the Work, submit the following:

 1. Executed warranty.